wellsilver/realdb/README.md

 ```

-Its dead simple, the server itself consists of ``POST`` requests to a server, with the modifier "get" "set" or "new"
+Its dead simple, the server itself consists of ``POST`` requests to a server.

 ``get``